 When I was first learning to fly I was intimidated talking to air traffic control so I spent a Sunday afternoon sitting next to both a tower controller and an approach controller and learned all about how aircraft avoid each other as well as overcoming my fear of talking to them!

-The way pilots fly are split up into two ruling sections:
+The way pilots fly is split up into two ruling sections:

 - VFR – Visual Flight Rules